 Sue Parks is the Director of Cross Country and Track and Field at Eastern Michigan University and has been a coach at EMU since 2006.
-She was recently named 2023 women’s coach of the year by Mid-Atlantic Conference (MAC).
+She was recently named 2023 women’s coach of the year by the Mid-American Conference (MAC).

 157 championships is truly something.
 When you change the new number in the Student Athlete Performance Center after winning a championship, how do you feel?
 Does the feeling of excitement ever go away?